Layona1981/Bioinfo_BMMB_852/HW_14/Report summary.md

 #### 1. **Number of Genes Found**
-From the provided `featureCounts` output, we can summarize the key points:

 - **Total Genes Analyzed:** The dataset includes a substantial number of genes, specifically **over 100 genes** based on the output snippet provided.
 The exact number can be confirmed by scanning the full output.